 It only takes one anesthetic eye drop to numb your eyes so, to be absolutely certain, we use four drops.
 Some people feel a sensation of pressure around their eye for several seconds.
 After their LASIK most people have 3-6 hours of mild irritation (similar to the sensation of a dirty contact lens) and a single dose of Tylenol (if anything) is all most people need.
-PRK or Advanced Surface Ablation (laser procedures often recommended for patients who cannot have LASIK) can sometimes be more uncomfortable for a longer period of time (about 3-6 days for Epi-LASIK and 4-7 days for PRK).
+PRK or Advanced Surface Ablation (laser procedures often recommended for patients who cannot have LASIK) can sometimes be more uncomfortable for a longer period of time (about 4-7 days for PRK).
 The LASIK procedure itself takes just a few minutes per eye.
 However, with check in, eye measurements and a brief post-op exam, you can expect to be in the laser center for between two and three hours on the day of your procedure.

 What happens if I blink or move my eyes during the procedure?